christopherclary/appropriate-tech/README.md

 2 cut out, paste, embellish, draw, copy, and print again and again<br>
 3 fold 3 letter-size sheets in half<br>
 4 bind your zine with the stapler
+5 place your Hello sticker on the cover

 <b>Appropriate a Classmate</b><br>
 1 randomly choose a classmate's set of prints<br>